 Who are our members?

 GCVS is a membership organisation open to all third sector organisations, with members ranging from local community interest groups, to large national charities.
-Associate membership is also available to non TS organisations, and to individuals who share our aims.
+Associate membership is also available to non-third sector organisations, and to individuals who share our aims.
 Hear from some of our members about the support they receive through GCVS…